FriendsOfSymfony/FOSOAuthServerBundle/README.md

     $ php app/console propel:model:build

-> To create SQL, run the command propel:build-sql and insert it or use migration commands if you have an existing schema in your database.
+> To create SQL, run the command propel:sql:build and insert it or use migration commands if you have an existing schema in your database.

 ### Step 5: Configure your application's security.yml